bxparks/AceTime/examples/ComparisonBenchmark/README.md

 number of integer division operations, which are notoriously slow on an 8-bit AVR processor because divisions are emulated in software instead of implemented in hardware.
-Even with the slow integer division operations, the AceTime library is faster on the AVR boards than the Time library.
-As soon as the processor supports hardware divisions, then the AceTime library becomes an order of magnitude (10X) faster than the Time library.
+Even with the slow integer division operations, the AceTime library is faster on the AVR boards than the Arduino Time Library.
+As soon as the processor supports hardware divisions, then the AceTime library becomes an order of magnitude (10X) faster than the Arduino Time Library.

 ## Arduino Nano